Consilium5128/Emotion-Recognition-FER4/README.md

 7. Neutral

 ## Paper
-The paper which our team followed can be found [here](Li2020_Article_FacialExpressionRecognitionWit.pdf).
+The paper our team followed can be found [here](Li2020_Article_FacialExpressionRecognitionWit.pdf).
-We didn't implement the paper exactly as it is but followed the direction specified in the paper.
-There are certain variations which we did to make it our own.
+We did not implement the paper exactly as it is but followed the direction specified in the paper.
+There are certain variations which we did to make it more acurate.

 ## Dataset
 The Dataset used is the The Japanese Female Facial Expression, or JAFFE dataset.
 It can be found in the dataset folder [above](https://github.com/Consilium5128/Emotion-Recognition-FER4/tree/master/Dataset%20%2B%20Files)